 5 Proven Reasons Why Gratitude Improves Your Health

-Gratitude is more than just saying thank you; it is valuing everything you have.
+What is gratitude?
+Gratitude is more than just saying thank you; it’s about valuing everything you have.
 The practice of gratitude is easy to do but often overlooked.
-Gratitude not only helps you mentally but physically, as well.
-Here are 5 reasons why gratitude improves your health.
+Gratitude is an attitude that not only helps you mentally but physically, as well.
+Here are five reasons why gratitude improves your health.

 Gratitude Improves Your Immune System